AsyloV1/Discrimy/README.md

 If you are having issues with how GitHub handle text, you can download my pre-compressed version here: https://github.com/Gamerhythm/Discrimy/releases/tag/Discrimy

+NOTE: If you downloaded this tool before 17:30 BST on 07/06/2017 and you want to upgrade, your config will be out of date and crash the script on launch.
+You can manually redownload and edit the config.ini again, or I have made a script to automatically upgrade the config, simply put the Python file in the same folder as your old config.ini and run it.
+You can download that config upgrader at https://jakesplayground.ga/python/upgradeconfig.py.

 DISCLAIMER: This tool could be seen as a violation of the Discord TOS.
 Please use at your own risk.
 I have not ran on my main user account.

 ![alt text](http://i.imgur.com/skbVrau.png)